bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 The :func:`~bokeh.models.sources.ColumnDataSource.stream` method takes a ``new_data`` parameter.
 This parameter expects a dict that maps column names to the sequences of data that you want appended to the respective columns.
+You may start with an empty ColumnDataSource to initialize the columns by the data itself.

 The method takes an additional, optional argument ``rollover``.
 This is the maximum length of data to keep.
 When there is more data than defined by your